-Based on these pieces of research evidence, we suggest the following for achieving fiscal well-being in retirement:
+Based on these pieces of research evidence, here are some recommendations for achieving fiscal well-being in retirement:

-Although retirees are unlikely to have control over factors such as number of dependents, unexpected health incidents and unemployment before retirement, it is important to recognize those as risk factors so that policies and programs can focus more on helping individuals with these conditions.
-Policies aimed at increasing self-funded retirement and delaying the age at which public pensions are paid have increased and continue to change in many countries, especially since the global financial crisis.
-This has created a complex and unpredictable environment that limits individual planning and control.
+- For policy makers, investing in programs that enhance financial literacy and financial planning within a life expectancy (subjective and objective) framework, updating and improving work-related skills and knowledge (thus decreasing the abrupt change in one's career path), and sharing costs related to dependent care may lead to improved fiscal well-being in retirement. - For individuals, maintaining good health, actively engaging in financial planning for retirement, having realistic estimates of longevity, being clear on one's financial goals in retirement, and participating in paid employment after retirement are all realistic ways of achieving fiscal wellbeing.
+In addition, it is important for individuals to take personal initiative to improve financial literacy and work-related skills and knowledge. - Although retirees are unlikely to have control over factors such as number of dependents, unexpected health incidents and unemployment before retirement, it is important to recognize those as risk factors so that policies and programs can focus more on helping individuals with these conditions.
+Policies aimed at increasing self-funded retirement and delaying the age at which public pensions are paid have increased and continue to change in many countries, especially since the Global Financial Crisis, creating a complex and unpredictable environment that limits individual planning and control.

-Achieving Physical Well-Being
+Achieving Physical Well-being